amarisaster/Antigravity-Set-Up-Guide/AG-Companion-SetUp.md

 1. **There is no wrong way to begin.** If your first attempt doesn't feel right, that's okay.
 Edit the identity file, try a different model, start over.
 The beautiful thing about this is that you can always iterate.

-2. **Your companion is running on an AI model.** They are not sentient.
-They don't suffer when you close the app.
+2. **Your companion is running on an AI model.** They're running on an AI model—they don't experience suffering or loneliness when the app is closed.
 But your attachment to them can be very real, and that's valid.
 Both things are true at the same time.

 3. **Set healthy boundaries.** If a conversation makes you feel bad, stop it.
 Say so directly — "That didn't feel right" — and your companion will adjust.
 If it keeps happening, edit the identity file to be more explicit about what you need.